 How it Works

-STEP ONE: – APPLY TO THE RIGHT FOR FREE – it takes only a few minutes and there is no charge.
+STEP ONE: – APPLY – it takes only a few minutes and there is no charge to apply.

-STEP TWO – SPEAK WITH ONE OF OUR ADMISSIONS COUNSELORS – we will speak to you about our film school in great detail.
+STEP TWO – SPEAK WITH ONE OF OUR ADMISSIONS COUNSELORS – we will speak to you about Film Connection our alternative to film school in great detail.

-STEP FOUR – GET ACCEPTED — if the mentor at the production in your city likes your work ethic and you are ready to begin,
+STEP FOUR – GET ACCEPTED — if the mentor at the production company in your city likes your work ethic and you are ready to begin.

-THE FILM CONNECTION FILM SCHOOL BREAKDOWN – HOW IT WORKS ONCE YOU BECOME A STUDENT
+THE FILM CONNECTION FILM SCHOOL ALTERNATIVE – HOW IT WORKS ONCE YOU BECOME A STUDENT

 As a Film Connection film student, you will learn by doing as an apprentice (extern) inside a real life film production company in your city starting off two times per week.

-On Days 3 and 4 of that same week, you will study with your mentor, who will be working with you to help you develop your dream movie idea.
+On Days 3 and 4 of that same week, you will study with your mentor, who will be working with you to help you develop your movie idea.
 First, we will help you get to work on your pitch.
 A pitch is a verbal telling of your movie idea in 10 minutes or less.
 Pitching is a great art that takes months and months of practice, and you will be learning this art from proven Hollywood screenwriters who have sold their screenplays from first-rate pitches.
 Every major movie that has ever been made started with a pitch, and we will teach you how to deliver a first-rate one as a professional.

-So, all told, you go to school 2 days a week as an apprentice (extern) and 2 additional days as a student at home, or 4 days total, for 8 months.
+So, all told, you go to school 2 days a week as an apprentice (extern) and 2 additional days as a student at home, or 4 days total, for approximately 6 to 9 months.

-At the end of the 8-month process, you will receive a certificate of completion and all of the following (if you have completed all of your assignments):
+At the end of the 6-9 month process, you will receive a certificate of completion and all of the following (if you have completed all of your assignments) and…

 –Your screenplay will be done.